 Among her major accomplishments is President of the Connecticut Psychological Association and the first person of color to be elected President in the history of this organization (1/ 1/2005 – 12/2006).
 Under her tenure, she advanced diversity in the State Association and communities of Connecticut.
 Dr. Owens-Lane is committed to and passionate about supervising and mentoring high school, undergraduate and graduate students as evidenced by her 20-year leadership of the Ethnic Diversity Task Force of CPA.
 In 2021 the EDTF Scholarship Fund was renamed the Dr. Jan Owens-Lane Scholarship to honor her.
 Presently, she serves as Advisor/Consultant to EDTF.

-Her professional and community affiliations include member of the American Psychological Association, the Connecticut Psychological Association, CPA Representative and Appointee for the Ethnic Diversity Initiative to the American Psychological Association Four times.
+Her professional and community affiliations include member of the American Psychological Association, the Connecticut Psychological Association, CPA Representative and Appointee for the Ethnic Diversity Initiative to the APA Four times.
 As a result of this national diversity initiative, Dr. Owens-Lane founded the Ethnic Diversity Task Force (EDTF) of CPA and won the first diversity award from the American Psychological Association.
 She is former Chair of EDTF with mental health presentations to barbers and hair stylists.
 Also, she is a member of the National Register of Health Service Providers in Psychology and served on boards in her professional organizations and community.
 Dr. Owens-Lane was appointed in 2005-2009 by the Governor of CT to serve on the Department of Mental Health & Addiction Services Board.
 While she recently relocated to Silver Spring, Maryland, however Dr. Owens-Lane remains active with CPA and serves on the CPA Educational Foundation Board.